An Alcatraz Seabirds Brochure is available!

 A visitor may first detect the presence of this foot-long bird by its startling high-pitched call.
 Your eyes may be drawn to the bird also by its brightly-colored red-orange feet and red-colored mouth lining.
 On the waters offshore near Barker Beach or the Officer’s Club where it is often seen, the white patches on the upper wings set off the otherwise black feathers.
 These birds are classified as alcids, the northern hemisphere equivalent of penguins.

 Still want to know MORE?
-Partners in research, the Point Reyes Bird Observatory, have even more information about Bay Area Seabirds.
+Our former partners in research, the Point Reyes Bird Observatory, have even more information about Bay Area Seabirds.